My lips are cracked and my mouth is dry.

-When we’re young, most of us think our parents are perfect.
-It can be hard when we finally realize that these people who raised us—who we put on a pedestal for most of our lives—are often flawed in more ways than one.
+When we’re young, many of us think our parents are perfect.
+It can be hard when we finally realize that these people who raised us—who we put on a pedestal—are often flawed in more ways than one.
 Like everyone, they make mistakes.
 Sometimes, they make lots of them.

-As I think about the chasm between my mother and myself, I begin to realize something that makes me uneasy: like everyone, I too am flawed.
-I will likely make mistakes as a mother.
+As I think about the chasm between my mother and myself, I begin to realize something that makes me uneasy: Like everyone, I too am flawed.
+It’s likely that I will make mistakes as a mother.
 I tend to worry excessively, which I know could cause my daughter to do the same.
 I struggle with body image issues and obsess about my weight, and fear that despite my attempts to not show this side of myself to my daughter, I might still project these beliefs onto her.

 I can teach my daughter about humility and honesty.
 I can say that I’m sorry when I make a mistake and let her see that just like everyone else, I too am flawed.
 Perhaps this will teach her that everyone—even her mother—has imperfections.
 She will too, and that’s something she should embrace, not be ashamed of.

-Though I take pride in being a supportive and reliable wife, daughter, sister and friend, I’ve always veered on the side of being a people pleaser.
-I avoid confrontation and arguments like the plague, and tend to be ready the moment anyone needs me—even if I’m inconvenienced.
-I have serious trouble saying no, and often feel sick to my stomach if I think someone doesn’t like me or is mad at me.
+Though I take pride in being a supportive and reliable wife, daughter, sister and friend, I’ve always veered on the side of being a people-pleaser.
+I avoid confrontation and arguments like the plague.
+In fact, I tend to be ready the moment anyone needs me—even if I’m inconvenienced.
+I have serious trouble saying no. I often feel sick to my stomach if I think someone doesn’t like me or is mad at me.

-I was taught that putting myself first was wrong.
-Because of this, my daily life has been punctuated with the fear that it’s selfish to ever put my needs before others’.
-This small-but-important lesson has been hard to unwire from my brain.
+Growing up, I was taught that putting myself first was wrong.
+Because of this, my life has been punctuated by the fear that it’s selfish to put my needs others’.
+This small but impactful lesson has been hard to unwire from my brain.
 It’s taken me 30 years to figure out how, and I’m still working on it.

 Being pregnant has forced me to adopt a new perspective, as someone new now comes first: my baby.
 Every decision made from here on out—from whether or not to raise her with religion to where to call home when David’s residency is over—will be in her best interests, followed by mine and my husband’s.

-As long as our guiding principle is doing what’s best for our baby, I know we’ll be on the right path.
+As long as our guiding principle is doing what’s best for her, I know we’ll be on the right path.

-Living under the expectation that I should put others’ needs before my own has contributed immensely to my battle with anxiety.
+Living under the expectation that I should put others’ needs before my own has contributed to my battle with anxiety.
 I would never want that for my daughter.
-Eventually, we will teach her to follow her heart, even if she’s worried it will go against what my husband and I envision for her.
+Eventually, we will teach her to follow her heart, even if she worries it will go against what my husband and I envision for her.
 We’ll show her that it’s not wrong or selfish to put herself first, but rather a necessity.

 I’ve always been an introspective person—after all, I’m currently writing in my 24th journal.
 But being pregnant during a pandemic has allowed for substantial reflection and contemplation.
-I’ve learned that I need to be more adaptable and resilient, and focus more on cultivating contentment rather than anticipating happiness.
-I’ve accepted that I am flawed in more ways than one, and thus will inevitably make mistakes as a mother.
-I’ve embraced not only putting myself and my baby girl first, but also teaching my daughter to do the same once she’s old enough.
+I’ve learned that I need to be more adaptable and resilient.
+To focus more on cultivating and feeling contentment rather than anticipating happiness.
+I have accepted that I am flawed in more ways than one, and will inevitably make mistakes as a mother.
+I’ve embraced putting myself and my baby first, and teaching my daughter to do the same once she’s old enough.

-As I ponder reframing my inner world in order to find more peace, contentment and fulfillment and be the best mother I can be, I worry about the external world we’re bringing a baby into.
+As I ponder reframing my inner world in order to find and feel more peace, contentment and fulfillment and to be the best mother I can be, I worry about the external world we’re bringing a baby into.
 So far, 2020 has been ravaged by a pandemic that has taken over 100,000 American lives.
-We’ve seen unspeakable hatred and violence toward black members of our community.
-A recession is poised to become the worst our country has seen in almost a century.
+We’ve seen unspeakable hatred and violence toward Black members of our community.
+A potential recession is looming.

-I may not be able to control the world around my daughter, but I can control the home she’s raised in.
-And I’ll make sure it’s one filled with joy, honesty, humility, curiosity, acceptance, playfulness, warmth, and, above all else, love.
+I may not be able to control the world around my daughter, but I can control the home we raise her in.
+And I’ll make sure it’s one filled with joy, honesty, humility, curiosity, acceptance, playfulness, warmth and, above all else, love.

 This article originally appeared in the September/October 2020 issue of SUCCESS magazine and has been updated.
 Photo by Ground Picture/Shutterstock